Don McCune

-Donald McCune (born October 9, 1936), originally from Munster, Indiana and now of Las Vegas, Nevada, is a retired American right-handed ten-pin bowler most known for his years in the Professional Bowlers Association (PBA).
+Donald McCune (born October 9, 1936), originally from Munster, Indiana and now of Las Vegas, Nevada, is an American retired right-handed ten-pin bowler most known for his years in the Professional Bowlers Association (PBA).
 McCune won eight PBA Tour titles in his career.
-Six of his eight titles came in the 1973 season, during which he was credited with initiating a major change in the sport of bowling.
+Six of his eight titles came in the 1973 season, during which he was credited with unwittingly initiating a major change in the sport of bowling.
 He is a member of the PBA and USBC Halls of Fame.

 Early career

 McCune was a member of the U.S. Army and began bowling seriously in all-Army leagues.